Top Fuel: Superchargers

 The supercharger must be a 14-71 type Roots blower.
 It has twisted lobes and is driven by a toothed belt.
 The supercharger is slightly offset to the rear to provide an even distribution of air.
 Absolute manifold pressure is usually 56–66 psi, but up to 74 psi is possible.
 The manifold is fitted with a 200 psi burst plate.
 Air is fed to the compressor from throttle butterflies with a maximum area of 65 sqin.
 At maximum pressure, it takes approximately 1000 hp to drive the supercharger.

 These superchargers are in fact derivatives of General Motors scavenging-air blowers for their two-stroke diesel engines, which were adapted for automotive use in the early days of the sport.
 The model name of these superchargers delineates their size – the once commonly used 6-71 and 4-71 blowers were designed for General Motors diesels having six cylinders of 71 cuin each, and four cylinders of 71 cuin each, respectively.
 Thus, the currently used 14-71 design can be seen to be a huge increase in power delivery over the early designs, purpose-built for the GM Detroit Diesel truck powerplants.

 Mandatory safety rules require a secured Kevlar-style blanket over the supercharger assembly as "blower explosions" are not uncommon, from the volatile air/fuel mixture coming from the fuel injectors being drawn directly through them.
 The absence of a protective blanket exposes the driver, team and spectators to shrapnel in the event that nearly any irregularity in the induction of the air/fuel mixture, the conversion of combustion into rotating crankshaft movements, or in the exhausting of spent gasses is encountered.

-Note that Detroit Diesel did not produce a 14–71.